The text to the right shows how citations and the reference list are typically written in the Harvard referencing style.

 The purpose of this assignment is to show common elements of the Harvard style of referencing in Dundalk Institute of Technology.
-It is not intended to be an example of good quality academic writing, and indeed may not make sense in general, but it should show you how citations and a reference list are formed in the Harvard style of referencing (Dooley 2012).
-If you include a “direct quotation from a book you have read” (Byrne 2014, p.25) you should include the relevant page number.
+It is not intended to be an example of good quality academic writing, and indeed may not make sense in general, but it should show you how citations and a reference list are formed in the Harvard style of referencing (Cameron 2021).
+If you include a “direct quotation from a book you have read” (Giddens and Sutton 2021, p.117) you should include the relevant page number.

 You don’t always have to write the author and year in brackets.
-Drury (2013) states that if the author’s name occurs naturally in the text then the year follows it in brackets.
-If there are two authors you should include both of them in the citation (Rucki and Rice 2012).
-If there are three or more authors you don’t have to list all of the names in the citation but you should include them all in the reference list (Torrington et al. 2014).
-The reference list should appear at the end of your assignment and be in alphabetical order based on the first author’s surname (Theaker 2012) rather than the order in which they appear in your assignment (Browne 2011).
-If you are using a citation for a second time you do not need to include it twice in the reference list (Drury 2013).
+Cameron (2021) explains that if the author’s name occurs naturally in the text then the year follows it in brackets.
+If there are two authors you should include both of them in the citation (Levine and Munsch 2021).
+If there are three or more authors you don’t have to list all of the names in the citation but you should include them all in the reference list (Robbins et al. 2020).
+The reference list should appear at the end of your assignment and be in alphabetical order based on the first author’s surname (Bruen 2022) rather than the order in which they appear in your assignment (Papagiannis 2022).
+If you are using a citation for a second time you do not need to include it twice in the reference list (Cameron 2021).

-Referencing an academic journal that you find online requires more information in the reference list but is the same as referencing a book in-text (Wirth 2018).
-If citing a source from a library database you say from which database you found it (Parker et al. 2019).
+Referencing an academic journal that you find online requires more information in the reference list but uses the same format for citing as other sources (Tesseur 2022).
+If referencing a source from a library database you say from which database you found it (Mayombe 2021).